zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_volume.rst

 Requirements
 ------------

-- The targeted Z system must be of generation z14 or later (to have the "dpm-storage-management" firmware feature) and must be in the Dynamic Partition Manager (DPM) operational mode.
+- The targeted Z system must be of generation z14 or later (to have the "dpm\-storage\-management" firmware feature) and must be in the Dynamic Partition Manager (DPM) operational mode.
-- The HMC userid must have these task permissions: 'Configure Storage - System Programmer'.
+- The HMC userid must have these task permissions: 'Configure Storage \- System Programmer'.
-- The HMC userid must have object-access permissions to these objects: Target storage groups.
+- The HMC userid must have object\-access permissions to these objects: Target storage groups.